Merkoba/Effer/README.md

 It can, edit, and delete notes.

-It can delete using a single number, a list, or a range.
+It can delete using a single number, a list, range, or regex.

 The file can be remade (replaced with an empty one).